-This incentive covers: salaries, raw materials consumed in the process and 3rd party contractors located in Canada.
+This incentive covers: salaries, materials consumed or transformed, sub-contractors and some 3rd party payments.
 One of the most generous elements is the 55% overhead multiplier that accompanies salaries.
 For example, a company with $1M in SR&ED eligible salary expense would have an additional $550,000 allowance for overhead making the salary ITC $1.55M.

 Myth #5: I’m not eligible because my competitor is already working on a similar R&D project.

 Debunked: Even if another company is already working on similar research and development, you still may be eligible for the tax incentive.
 However, your competitor’s work shouldn’t be publicly accessible at the time you are undertaking your project.

 Myth #6: The fiscal year is long over.
 It’s too late for a SR&ED claim.

 Debunked: You have to file the SR&ED claim to the CRA 18 months after the end of your fiscal year.
 If your fiscal year ended December 31st, 2019, your claim is due before June 30th, 2021.